Michael-Wisniewski/fitness-club/README.md

     All JS and CSS/SCSS files are bundled using the Webpack.
 Every site contains only one *.js and *.css files.

-    The calendar service module was written, among others using Vuex which serves as a centralized store for Vue components and jQuery plugins.

 ### 4. Description of functionalities

     Application features grouped by modules.